 Appreciate what your dog enjoys and be willing to change old routines to adapt to your dog’s needs.

-So bottom line, keep up with reinforcing desirable behavior, use management and humor and you too will survive your dog’s bad behavior!
+So bottom line, keep up with reinforcing desirable behavior, use management and humor, and you too will get through your dog’s bad behavior!

-If you need training help reach out, if I can’t help I am happy to connect you with someone who can!
+If you need training help, reach out at Dogly if I can’t help I am happy to connect you with someone who can!

 About Our Partner: Dogly

 Dogly is your fairy doglymother, always by your side.
 And now with a group of vetted and trusted advocates across training, nutrition, and dog wellness plans, here to support you and your dog with answers and ongoing help whenever you need it.
 No more scheduling appointments, wondering if you’re “doing it right,” or paying hundreds of dollars to feel like you need to cram all your questions into an hour session.
 Now you can worry less knowing you can always reach an advocate for you and your dog through Dogly.